ST DV 100 COLLEGE ORIENTATION 1.0 Unit

 ST DV 103 COLLEGE ORIENTATION FOR INTERNATIONAL STUDENTS 1.0 Unit

-Student Development 103 is an introduction to customs unique to the American culture, prevalent American attitudes, United States immigration regulations affecting international students, and general principles for living and studying in the United States of America.
+Student Development 103 is an introduction to customs unique to the American culture, prevalent American attitudes, United States Immigration regulations affecting F-1 Visa international students, and general principles for living and studying in the United States of America.
 Additionally, the course covers college academic regulations, requirements for transfer to four-year colleges and universities, college services, and specialized student support services.
 At the conclusion of the course, the student is able to produce a Student Educational Plan.
-Note: ST DV 103 is designed specifi cally for newly-enrolled international (F-1 visa) students.
-Placement is based upon TOEFL results and/or previous college experience.
-This course is offered only as Pass/No Pass.
-Lecture 1-3 hours.
-Prerequisite: None.
+Note: This course is offered as Pass/No Pass only.

 ST DV 105 COLLEGE SUCCESS FOR STUDENTS WITH DISABILITIES 1.0 Unit

-Student Development 105 assists students with disabilities realize their greatest potential for success in college and in life by discovering self-motivation, mastering effective self management strategies, developing mutually supportive relationships, and by changing self defeating patterns and limiting Note: The course is specially designed for students who meet Title V eligibility requirements for Disabled Student Programs and Services.
-This course is offered only as Pass/No Pass.
+Student Development 105 assists students with disabilities realize their greatest potential for success in college and in life by discovering self-motivation, mastering effective self-management strategies, developing mutually supportive relationships, and by changing self-defeating patterns and limiting Note: The course is specially designed for students who meet Title V eligibility requirements for Disabled Student Programs and Services.
+This course is offered as Pass/No Pass only.
 Lecture 1 hour.
 Recommended preparation: ENGL 189 or ESL 133.
-Note: May be taken 4 times for credit.

 ST DV 125 CAREER PLANNING 1.0 Unit

-ST DV 129 TEXT-TO-SPEECH SOFTWARE USE FOR READING AND WRITING ASSISTANCE
+ST DV 129 TEXT-TO-SPEECH SOFTWARE USE FOR READING & WRITING ASSISTANCE 1.0 Unit

 ST DV 130 USING TECHNOLOGY TO SUPPORT READING SKILL DEVELOPMENT 1.0 Unit

 Student Development 130 provides instruction in effective use of technology to support reading skill development.
-Students will complete group projects designed to improve reading and study skills through the use of such technology as text-to-speech software, web-based research, PowerPoint and pictorial presentation programs.
+Students will complete group projects designed to improve reading and study skills through the use of such technology as text-to-speech software, web based research, PowerPoint and pictorial presentation programs.
+Note: This course is offered as Pass/No Pass only.
 Lecture 1 hour.
-Prerequisite: None.

 ST DV 141 IMPROVING COLLEGE PERFORMANCE AND STUDY SKILLS 1.0 Unit

 Student Development 141 is an introduction to study skills methods, academic support services, and student’s academic assessment.
 This class is designed to improve such skills, as note taking, test taking, and time management.
-Note: This course is offered only as Pass/No Pass.
+Note: This course is offered as Pass/No Pass only.
 Lecture 1 hour.
 Prerequisite: None.
-Note: May be taken 2 times for credit.

 ST DV 143 STUDY SKILLS LAB 0.5 to 2.0 Units

-Student Development 143 is a laboratory course designed to meet the individualized needs of students with disabilities.
+Student Development 143 is a Lab course designed to meet the individualized needs of students with disabilities.
 Specialized tutoring is offered to assist students in developing compensatory strategies necessary for success in mainstream classes and daily living.
-Note: This course is offered only as Pass/No Pass.
-Laboratory 1.5-6 hours.
+Note: This course is offered as Pass/No Pass only.
+Lab 1.5-6 hours.
 Prerequisite: None.
-Note: May be taken 4 times for credit.

 ST DV 145 ACHIEVING ACADEMIC AND CAREER SUCCESS 3.0 Units